You have questions, we have answers!

 To find out how to be licensed to practice psychotherapy in your area, check with the governing board of licenses in your region.

-If you are already certified by another organization, you may still apply for Beck CBT Certification.
+If you are already certified by another organization, you may still apply for Beck Institute CBT Certification.

 Yes.
 Essentials of CBT: The Beck Approach provides foundational CBT concepts, ensures adherence to the cognitive model in the practice of CBT as it is currently being taught, and helps us to establish consistency in excellence across a broad range of disciplines, settings and populations served.
 Feedback from past trainees–even those with high-level experience and expertise–is that our six- to eight-hour course is informative, engaging, and a worthwhile refresher and reorientation to the model.

-Yes, past Beck Institute training that conforms to the hours and content focus of the certification coursework requirements count toward Beck CBT Certification.
+Yes, past Beck Institute training that conforms to the hours and content focus of the certification coursework requirements counts toward Beck Institute CBT Certification.

-Beck Certified Clinician (BCC) is the first level of Beck CBT Certification.
-BCCs have completed significant training in treating the most common conditions seen in the general population and will have demonstrated their competence in CBT.
+Beck Institute Certified Clinician (BICC) is the first level of Beck Institute CBT Certification.
+BICCs have completed significant training in treating the most common conditions seen in the general population and have demonstrated their competence in CBT.

-Beck Certified Master Clinician (BCMC) is the second level of Beck CBT Certification.
-To progress to Beck Certified Master Clinician, candidates must first be a Beck Certified Clinician.
-BCMCs will have completed additional training and supervision in specialized areas and will have demonstrated a high degree of proficiency in CBT.
+Beck Institute Certified Master Clinician (BICMC) is the second level of Beck Institute CBT Certification.
+To progress to Beck Institute Certified Master Clinician, candidates must first be a Beck Institute Certified Clinician.
+BICMCs will have completed additional training and supervision in specialized areas and will have demonstrated a high degree of proficiency in CBT.

-Beck Certified Supervisor (BCS) is the third level of Beck CBT Certification.
-To progress to Beck Certified Supervisor, candidates must first be a Beck Certified Master Clinician.
-BCSs will have completed additional training and supervision specific to teaching and supervising CBT.
+Beck Institute Certified Supervisor (BICS) is the third level of Beck CBT Certification.
+To progress to Beck Institute Certified Supervisor, candidates must first be a Beck Institute Certified Master Clinician.
+BICSs will have completed additional training and supervision specific to teaching and supervising CBT.

-Beck CBT Certification is valid for five years.
-After five years, Beck Certified Professionals will be required to requalify.
+Beck Institute CBT Certification is valid for five years.
+After five years, Beck Institute Certified Professionals will be required to requalify.
 The recertification process ensures continued fidelity to the CBT model.